 To discover more about Noosa’s history visit the Noosa Library Service Heritage Library

-To browse historic images of Noosa click the Picture Noosa
+To browse historic images of Noosa visit Picture Noosa

 Noosa Council is unique in having a heritage levy, which provides dedicated funding for a range of activities focused on preserving, documenting and interpreting the Shire’s history and heritage.
-Heritage Levy Policy and Heritage Levy Policy Guidelines
+Find out more: Heritage Levy Policy and Heritage Levy Policy Guidelines